Hercules

 The inciting incident occurs at 10 minutes when Teenage Hercules accidentally destroys the marketplace and is rejected by the townspeople.
 His adoptive parents reveal the truth: he was found with a medallion of the gods.
 He doesn't belong here..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Hercules begins his training montage with Phil, actively choosing to pursue heroism.
+This indicates the protagonist's commitment to Hercules begins his training montage with Phil, actively choosing to pursue heroism.
 The song "Zero to Hero" shows his transformation from awkward boy to celebrated champion., moving from reaction to action.

 The Collapse moment at 68 minutes (73% through) represents the emotional nadir.
 Here, All is lost: Hades offers a deal - Hercules gives up his strength for 24 hours if Meg is unharmed.
 Herc agrees.
 Meg's betrayal is revealed (she worked for Hades).
 Powerless Hercules watches as the Titans are released and Olympus falls.
-Meg is crushed by a pillar saving him - "whiff of death."., indicates the protagonist at their lowest point.
+Meg is crushed by a pillar saving him - "whiff of death."., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 74 minutes initiates the final act resolution at 80% of the runtime.
 Synthesis/Break into Three: Phil reveals "People always do crazy things when they're in love."
 Hercules realizes Meg's sacrifice broke Hades' deal - she got hurt, so his strength returns.
 He understands true heroism is about love and sacrifice, not strength or fame., demonstrating the transformation achieved throughout the journey.